gbechara/gcpdemos/devopsdemo1/README.md

 Note: on mac use sed -i "" "s/XXX/$XXX/g" filename.yaml

 # Step 1 - Terraform set up of the project
-Prepare your Google Workstation using ../workstationdemo2/Dockerfile Create a new project and in . change project_id and project_number in variable.tf Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com then launch and wait (about 15 min)
+Prepare your Google Workstation using ../workstationdemo2/Dockerfile. <br/> Create a gihub connection in your project (automation is not yes provided in this demo).<br/> Create a new project and:<br/>
+- Change project_id and project_number in variable.tf<br/>
+- Change project ids in related serviceaccounts.yaml example : cloudsql-sa@$PROJECT_ID1-413615.iam.gserviceaccount.com</br>
+- Then launch and wait (about 15 min)<br/>
 ```
 terraform init
 terraform plan